core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * info and L are defined as in Section 3.2.1 of {{RFC8613}}.

-The security of using the same key pair for Diffie-Hellman and for signing is proven in {{Degabriele}}.
 The derivation of pairwise keys defined above is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.
+The security of using the same key pair for Diffie-Hellman and for signing is demonstrated in {{Degabriele}}.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.

 After completing the establishment of a new Security Context for the group (see {{sec-group-key-management}}), the old pairwise keys MUST be deleted.
-Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient keys when deriving new pairwise keys.
+Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient Keys when deriving new pairwise keys.

 As long as any two group members preserve the same asymmetric keys, the Diffie-Hellman shared secret does not change across updates of the group keying material.

 ## Usage of Sequence Numbers ##

 When using any of its Pairwise Sender Keys, a sender endpoint including the 'Partial IV' parameter in the protected message MUST use the current fresh value of its own Sender Sequence Number, from its Sender Context (see {{ssec-sender-recipient-context}}).
-That is, the same Sender Sequence Number space is used for all outgoing messages sent to the group and protected with Group OSCORE, thus limiting both storage and complexity.
+That is, the same Sender Sequence Number space is used for all outgoing messages protected with Group OSCORE, thus limiting both storage and complexity.

 On the other hand, when combining one-to-many and one-to-one communication in the group, this may result in the Partial IV values moving forward more often.
 This can happen when a client engages in frequent, long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast.